Our excellent pastoral care is a key part of what makes PHC such a special place for students.

-The formal pastoral structure is provided by the Assistant Head (Pastoral), Heads of Years, Form Teachers, the School Matron and Boarding House staff.
-All new pupils are helped to settle in by our buddy system.
-For Year 7, this is a pupil from the year above, who acts as a mentor and friend for students in other year groups as student from their form.
+The formal pastoral structure is provided by the Assistant Head (Pastoral), Heads of Key Stage, Form Tutors and Boarding House Staff.
+All new students are helped to settle in by our buddy system.
+For Year 7, this is a student from the year above, who acts as a mentor and friend for students in other year groups as student from their form.

 Service and Volunteering